Home ยป Italian Desserts ยป Baked Peaches

 • Butter – I recommend using unsalted butter for this recipe.

 • Peaches – Choose lovely fresh and ripe peaches.
 They should smell sweet and be slightly soft to the touch.
-Peaches are a summer fruit, so I recommend making these Baked Peaches when they are in season.
+Peaches are a summer fruit, so I recommend making these Baked Peaches when they are in season.ย Any variety of peach will work for this recipe.

 • Amaretti Cookies – You can find this delicious almond flavored Italian cookie in most delicatessens and some supermarkets.
-Choose the variety that is crispy and crunchy.
+Choose a variety that is crispy and crunchy.ย

 • Brown Sugar – This is important to add a wonderful caramel flavor to these simple Baked Peaches.